cjeffreybda/cjeffreybda/README.md

 - 🌐 a **portfolio website** using HTML, CSS, and JavaScript.

 #### I'm learning about:
-- 👆 pointers and dereferencing
+- 👆 pointers and references
 - 💽 bitwise operations
 - 🧵 multithreading
 - ⚡ optimisation.